-3.6 The satisfactory storage of refuse is an important element in any HMO proposal.
+4.10 The satisfactory storage of refuse is an important element in any HMO proposal.
 The Council's guidelines for refuse storage include details of the recommended sizes of containers.
 These are set out below:

-Provision of Refuse Containers for Standard Houses containing Adults
+Provision of Refuse Containers for Houses in Multiple Occupation

+containing Adults

 Size of Household Size of Grey Bin No of Grey Bins

 (No of Adults) (Litres)

-1-3 180 1
+1-3 1 80 1

-4-5 240 1
+4-5 2 40 1

-6-8 180 2
+6-8 1 80 2

->8 240 2
+>8 2 40 2

+4.11 Bulk refuse and recycling containers need to be purchased by the developer/landlord before the development is occupied, assuming 180 litres per house/flat per fortnight.
+In the case of blocks of more than 7 flats, it is recommended that the Council is approached to look at the possibility of implementing their alternate week single bin recycling and refuse service for ease of use and collection.
+Green bins can be supplied on request.

-- 3.7 Bulk containers are provided for flats, assuming 90 litres per flat per week.
-In the case of blocks of more than 8 flats, it is recommended that the Co-Mingled AWC scheme is used. - 3.8 Proposals for new, purpose built accommodation and changes of use will be required to include well located storage facilities for refuse containers of a size recommended above.
-This will ensure that all refuse can be adequately contained without impacting on general amenity, with the ability to move the containers to the collection point without the need to pass through a dwelling.
+- 4.12 Proposals for new, purpose built accommodation and changes of use will be required to include well located storage facilities for refuse containers of a size recommended above.
+This will ensure that all refuse can be adequately contained without impacting on general amenity, with the ability to move the containers to the collection point without the need to pass through a dwelling. - 4.13 If the applicant cannot meet the requirements of criterion c) of the Policy in full, or if they wish to discuss any refuse storage or collection issues, they should contact the Council's Contract Services section: telephone 01926 353365 or email contract.services@warwickdc.gov.uk